eimink/vsst/README.md

-# Skrolli Kuvarulla - Slideshow Kiosk
+# Very Simple Slideshot Tunkki - Slideshow Kiosk

 A lightweight, containerized slideshow system for displaying images and web content in fullscreen mode.
 Perfect for kiosks, displays, and presentations.